 A test with two bottles of Baileys in a local pub also seemed to produce no results because no one bought them. -Until two policemen did.
 Within a couple of hours, those two had emptied both bottles, which was sufficient proof of concept.

 Today it usually takes a lot more to get an investment of that size, but in the 70s, the two police officers were good enough. -More so when it turned out that the management of IDV didn't even care about any research and gave the product a go just because they liked it.

 More months of searching for the right marketing strategy and tweaking the recipe to perfection followed.
 And finally, in 1974, Baileys was released.
 And within no time, Baileys became a real hit.
 So much that within only five years, 75 competitors entered the market.

 If you want to read the whole story, you can find it in the article about the invention of Baileys by David Gluckman in the Irish Times.

 How Baileys got its name

-Some people think - and write online- that Baileys is a product of R & A Bailey & Company.
-That is because it used to be written on the bottles for a long time.
-However, that's nonsense.
-It was just a marketing gag.
+Some claim that Baileys is a product of R & A Bailey & Company.
+That is because that company was mentioned on the bottles for a long time.
+However, that's complete nonsense, as it was just a marketing gag.

 And if you should somehow manage to find that one place where there's no Irish cream available, an alternative would be Amarula.
-It's a cream liqueur from South Africa made from the marula fruit.
+It's a cream liqueur from South Africa made from marula fruit and tastes similar enough.
 But from my experience, that's usually harder to get than Baileys or other Irish cream liqueurs.

 Another viable alternative is using chocolate liqueurs like those from Mozart.
-But what's easy and a lot more cost-efficient is to make your own Irish cream liqueur at home.
-You only need cream, condensed milk, Whiskey, vanilla extract, and cocoa powder for your homemade Irish cream.
+Another easy and a lot more cost-efficient option is to make your own Irish cream liqueur at home.